-Anyone that was alive to witness it happen on live TV in 1969 knows how the moon landing changed history in an instant: for the first time ever, human beings were communicating between a planet and its natural satellite.
+Anyone who was alive to witness it happen on live TV in 1969 knows how the moon landing changed history in an instant: for the first time ever, human beings were communicating between a planet and its natural satellite.
 Nothing has been the same since!
 Or has it?

 Rapid improvements in athletic shoe technology in the 1980s and '90s can be directly traced back to the technology used in Apollo-era lunar helmets and visors.
 A process called "blow molding" gave Apollo lunar helmets superior impact resistance in the 1960s, but it wasn't until the late 1980s that the process was used to create footwear.

 It seems unlikely, but the moon landing helped scientists theorize that the dinosaurs were wiped out by a giant asteroid 65 million years ago, a theory that informs our current ideas about their extinction and the later rise of mammals.
 How?
 Well, the Apollo program helped scientists recognize the chemical and physical signs of "hypervelocity impact," meaning they now know what rocks and landforms on Earth look like - even millions of years later - following an impact of that magnitude.

-The Apollo program was the largest consumer of computer chips from 1961 to 1965 and the rapid development of the technology helped to pave the way for personal computers.
-NASA didn't invent them, but it put them on the map and encouraged their development.
+The Apollo program was the largest consumer of computer chips from 1961 to 1965, and the rapid development of the technology helped to pave the way for personal computers.
+NASA didn't invent the chips, but put them on the map and encouraged their development.

-Firefighters and race car drivers (among others) who use liquid-cooled garments to keep cool and safe have the moon missions to thank.
+Firefighters and race car drivers (among others) who use liquid-cooled garments to keep cool and safe can thank the moon missions.
 The technology was developed by NASA for astronauts to wear under their suits in space.
 A battery-powered mini-pump circulates chilled water through a network of tubes in the suit, eliminating 40 to 60 percent of stored body heat.